maidsafe/rfcs/proposed/0028-launcher-low-level-api/0028-launcher-low-level-api.md

 If any specific tag type within the reserved range has to be exposed then it can also be added later to the permitted range list for the `tag_type` in the Launcher API.

-The Structured Data has a size restriction of 100kb.
+The Structured Data has a size restriction of 100KB.
 The default implementation in the safe_core for Structured Data will handle the scenarios even if the size is larger than the allowed size limit.
 So the devs using the standard tag types will not have to bother about the size restriction.

-If the devs decide to use a more efficient approach than the default implementation, then they can create a tag_type in the non reserved range between (10001 and 2^64-1) and call the APIs.
+If the devs decide to use a different approach other than the default implementation, then they can create a tag_type in the non reserved range between (10001 and 2^64-1) and call the APIs.
 If a custom tag type is used, then the size restriction should be handled by the application.
 If the size is more than the permitted size, then a 413 (payload too large) HTTP status code will be returned.
-Moreover, if the tag type is within the custom range (10001 - 2^64-1) then the data wont be encrypted and will be saved as is.
-It becomes the app devs responsibility to encrypt.
+Moreover, if the tag type is within the custom range (10001 - 2^64-1) then the data will be saved as is.
+It becomes the app devs responsibility to encrypt, verify size, etc.

 ### Versioned Structured Data